terotests/_channels/README.md

 # What is a channel?

-Channel is basicly a directory containing information about some Object, usually a JSON object and it's change history, known as `journal`
+Channel is basicly a directory containing information about some Object, usually a JSON object and it's change history, known as `journal`.
+A server can have multiple channels, but each channel  has a message queue where messages to the channel are processed sequentially.

 The directory for channel contains usually following files